smulhern18/2k20-robot-code-1/HowToUseGit.md

 - After you have made some changes and are ready to move them to GitHub, you first need to choose which files you want to add.
 - Run the command: `git status` in the terminal/commandline to see what has changed.
 - Then to add individual files, the command: `git add [filename]`, repeated for each file
-     - to add all files with changes, use: `git add --all`
+     - to add all files with changes, use: `git add .`
 - After the files have been added, check with 'git status' again, the files you have added should be green
-- Then run the command: `git commit`, and add summary of all the files you have changed and what you did.
+- Then run the command: `git commit -m "MESSAGE HERE"`, where you replace the message with the answer to this question: "if you use these changes it will..."